 When you build a website for yourself, naturally, you are willing to pay for the “recurring expenses.”
 However, when you’re building sites for your clients, often it makes better sense for your client to pay them.

 Now, you can invite your clients to pay for renewals of the WPML plugin on their site.
-Having clients renew their account solves problems for both you and your clients.
+Having clients renew their accounts solves problems for both you and your clients.

 Your clients will receive updates to the WPML plugin, no matter whether your account is valid or has expired.
 They will never have stability or security issues from using outdated versions of WPML.